turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/2-fungible-token.md

 * `msg` - a string message that was passed with this transfer call.

-Returns the number of tokens that are used/accepted by this contract from the transferred amount.
+Returns the number of tokens that are not used/accepted by this contract from the transferred amount.

 **What purpose does msg serve?**